Hair transplantation is a type of operation and treatment that can be applied to anyone over the age of twenty-two, regardless of gender. In today's

 Due to differences in the types of hair loss, the hair transplantation process in men and women is handled differently.
 This is because hair loss in women can occur as a result of more obvious factors than in men.
 In addition, the reason why hair transplantation in women is a separate branch is because there are multiple types of treatments available for the various causes of hair loss in women.
 Hair transplantation in women is typically used to address issues such as forehead narrowing, increasing hair density, and reducing scalp sparseness.
 The most significant advantage of hair transplantation in women is that it can be performed without shaving the scalp.
 During the procedure, a small window is opened in the donor area, and follicles are harvested only from that specific location.
 The transplantation process can also be performed without shaving the scalp.

 Main Differences Between Hair Loss in Men and Women

-Hair loss in men is mostly caused by genetic reasons, factors or as a result of multiple causes, such as:
+Hair loss in men is mostly caused by genetic reasons, whereas in women, it can occur due to genetic factors or as a result of multiple causes, such as:

 Additionally, hair transplantation in women can be performed without shaving the scalp, unlike in men.

 Hair loss in women is often caused by hormonal imbalances and deficiencies, as well as vitamin deficiencies.
 Therefore, before undergoing a hair